Marshall Rosenberg: Family

+The family moved to Detroit, Michigan, one week before the Detroit race riot of 1943 in which 34 people were killed and 433 wounded.
+At an inner-city school, Rosenberg discovered anti-Semitism and internalized it.
 Rosenberg married his first wife, Vivian, in 1961.
 They had three children.
 In 1974, he married his second wife, Gloria, whom he divorced in 1999.
 He married his third wife, Valentina (a.k.a.
 Kidini) in 2005, with whom he remained until his death in 2015.